Styes - Medical Condition

 Styes Treatment and Prevention

-Styes can go away on their own within a week, usually when the pus inside them drains without any help.
+Styes can go away on their own within a week or 2, usually when the pus inside them drains without any help.
 For more persistent or recurrent styes, antibiotic eye drops or ointments can be used.
 Antibiotic treatment in pill form may be necessary to treat an internal hordeolum.
-Because an ordinary stye is like other minor inflammations in the skin, effective home treatment is similar to techniques to get rid of infected pimples.
+Because an ordinary stye is like other minor inflammations in the skin, effective home treatments are similar to techniques to get rid of infected pimples.

 To help drain the stye’s pus and ease the pain, take a folded clean cloth and use it as a compress.
 Dip the compress in warm water and then wring it out until it’s barely dripping.
 The temperature of the water should be what is considered tolerably warm to touch.
 Gently hold it to the affected part of the eye for 10 to 15 minutes up to 4 times a day.
 Using a clean cloth each time, apply the warm compresses for 2 to 3 days.
 You should see a noticeable improvement within a day or two.
 Complete healing should take place within a week.